kanisht09/JavaTutorial/Notes.md

 Encapsulation : Wrapping of data into a single unit Inheritance : The act of deriving new things from existing things Polymorphism : One entity many forms

+In one Java file we can only have 1 public class.